GustavoDau/SQL/README.md

 SELECT name, capital FROM world
 WHERE LEN(name)=LEN(capital)
 ```
-9.Show the name and the capital where the first letters of each match.
-Don't include countries where the name and the capital are the same word. <br />
+9.Find the country that has all the vowels and no spaces in its name. <br />
 ```
 SELECT name FROM world
   WHERE name LIKE '%a%'